beckii0930/CSCI596_Final_Project/README.md

 ```
 ## IV.
 Conclusion

 In this repo, I completed simulations for the INO80 chromatin remodeler and demonstrated the general workflow to simulate ATP Hydrolysis Cycle of this system.
-The next phase is to examine the simulated trajactory in detail to see whether we have achieved expected INO80 translocase behavior.
+The RMSD and RMSF plots are used to examine the simulated trajactory to see the behaviour of the system.
+In the next phase, we need to perform more analysis, such as free energy profile in order to see whether we have achieved expected INO80 translocation activity.